terminaldweller/mutator/README.md

 All libraries have their respective licences.
 For more info you can just visit their respective links.<br/>

 ### Feedback
-If you run into an issue please make a new issue.<br/>

-### Suggestions and Feature Requests
-You can make a new issue for requests and suggestion.
-Label them with "Feauture Request".<br/>
 Besides that, If you have any suggestions or have any feature requests for project mutator, you can send them to `thabogre@gmail.com`.
 I'll try to keep an open mind, so even if you feel like it might not be right up mutator's alley, do send them.
 Worst case, I'll just say no.<br/>

 ### TODO List